nvim-neorocks/lz.n/README.md

 | lookup     | `fun(name: string): lz.n.Plugin?` | lookup a plugin managed by this handler by name           |
 <!-- markdownlint-enable MD013 -->

+To manage handler state safely, ensuring `trigger_load` can be invoked from within a plugin's hooks, it is recommended to use the `:h lz.n.handler.state` module.

 > [!TIP]
 >
 > For some examples, look at